Dj5822/Auth0Test/README.md

 Allowed web origins: This is so that the authentication token is silently refreshed such that we don’t have to login every time the user visits the application.

-Next, install the auth0 using the following command from the frontend folder: npm install @auth0/auth0-react
+Next, install auth0 using the following command from the frontend folder: npm install @auth0/auth0-react

 Once you have that dependency installed, then you can create an Auth0Provider and use it to wrap the entire application.
 I chose to create this component in the index.js file.